jamesheald/COIN/README.md

 The COIN model requires installation of the following packages to improve the efficiency of the code:

 - "[Lightspeed matlab toolbox](https://github.com/tminka/lightspeed)" by Tom Minka.
-Run install_lightspeed.m to compile the necessary mex files.
+To compile the necessary mex files, run install_lightspeed.m.
 - "[Nonparametric Bayesian Mixture Models - release 2.1](http://www.stats.ox.ac.uk/~teh/software.html)" by Yee Whye Teh.
-Run make.m to compile the necessary mex files.
+To compile the necessary mex files, run make.m.
 - "[Truncated Normal Generator](https://web.maths.unsw.edu.au/~zdravkobotev/)" by Zdravko Botev.

 Add each package to the MATLAB search path using